Click for homepage

 At the beginning of WWII, the Netherlands had approx. 400 licenced radio amateurs.
 Together with the naval marconists, they belonged to the small group of people that were capable of giving and taking 1 messages in morse code.
 Because of the cameraderie and close friendships between the HAMs throughout the country, many of them were recruted by one of the secret underground movements.
 During the war, there were three important clandestine resistance organisations:

 Each of these organisations had its own clandestine radio service, 2 although the first two, OD and RVV, probably had the largest ones, with direct links to the Dutch Government in exile in London.
-The clandestine radio services were largely populated by HAMs, many of which lost their lives after being caught.
+The clandestine radio services were largely populated by HAMs, many of which lost their lives when captured.
 According to the VERON — the main Dutch amateur radio association — about 60 licenced amateur radio operators (15%) were active in resistance organisations, 21 of which lost their lives as a result of it, which is 5% of the total number of amateurs in the country.

 Dutch WWII resistance organisations